EB5AN State of California Regional Center

 Regional Center Affiliation Process

-Let Us Create Your Own California EB-5 Regional Center
+Let Us Help You to Create Your Own California EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for a California EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for a California EB-5 Regional Center in Three Weeks

-Targeted Employment Area (TEA) Approval Letter in California for EB-5 California Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in California for EB-5 California Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in California, please contact us directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in California, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.

 About the State of California and the Economic Climate of our EB-5 California Regional Center

-Our California EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 58 counties in the state of California.
+The EB5AN California EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 58 counties in the State of California.

 California: Population and Income Demographics

-According to the 2010 U.S. Census, the state of California had a population of approximately 29.5 million people over the age of 16.
+According to the 2010 U.S. Census, California has a population of approximately 29.5 million people over the age of 16.
 Of this, there are approximately 18.9 million people in the labor force, with 16.6 million who are employed and 2.2 million who are unemployed.
-These population numbers represent approximately 12.5 million households in the state of California.
+These population numbers represent approximately 12.5 million households.

 California: Unemployment Trends

 The state of California covers an area of 163,696 square miles, with a width of 250 miles and a length of 770 miles.
-This implies a population density of 246 people/square mile which makes California the 11th most densely populated state in the United States.
+This implies a population density of 246 people per square mile, which makes California the 11th-most densely populated state in the United States.

-The capital of the state of California is Sacramento, the largest city is Los Angeles, and the largest metro area is the Greater Los Angeles area.
-The Gross Domestic Product (GDP) of the state of California in 2010 was $1,901 billion.
-This implies a CAGR ’00-’10 rate of 3.74% and a per capita GDP of $46,488.
-California has the largest economy in the United States today by GDP.
+The capital of California is Sacramento, the largest city is Los Angeles, and the largest metro area is the Greater Los Angeles area.
+The gross domestic product (GDP) of California in 2010 was $1,901 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 3.74% and a per capita GDP of $46,488.
+California has the largest economy in the United States by GDP.

-The five largest sectors of employment in California are trade, transportation, and utilities; government; professional and business services; education and health services; and leisure and hospitality.
+The five largest employment sectors in California are trade, transportation, and utilities; government; professional and business services; education and health services; and leisure and hospitality.
 In output, the five largest sectors in California are financial services; trade, transportation, and utilities; education and health services; government; and manufacturing.

 California State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-California personal consumption expenditures grew from $1.39 trillion in 2012 to $1.48 trillion in 2014.
-From 2013 – 2014, total personal consumption expenditure grew by 4.4%.
+California’s personal consumption expenditure grew from $1.39 trillion in 2012 to $1.48 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 4.4%.